fisayoafolayan/simple-db/README.md

 }
 ```
 Note that there is a hidden `COLUMN_ID` inherited from `SimpleContentProvider` set to `_id`.
-By default, Simpledb adds this column to each table in your database, so you do not need to define that.
+By default, SimpleDB adds this column to each table in your database, so you do not need to define that.

 * Step 2: Implement the `setup()` function in your SimpleContentProvider.
 This is where you define your database schema.